BigPolarBear1/factorization/README.md

 Update: HEY CIA, FBI, NSA, DIA, whatever 3 letter assholes, check that final chapter in my paper.
 I figured out now how to find the correct quadratic coefficient for a given linear coefficient.
 I know what that means.
 Maybe you also know what that means, maybe you don't and you're about to find out.
 It means I won.
 I fucking won and factorizaton is about to die.

+Update: Its because we have a type of triangulation mechanism now, I don't know the proper math name for it.
+But we know we are looking for a quadratic coefficient that works in the original modulus and the one we are lifting in.
+It's very similar to what number field sieve does.

 -----------------------------------------------

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.